All medical procedures carry risks. For detailed risks, see our FAQs.

 Before any cosmetic surgery, it’s important to determine whether the procedure is appropriate for your health, body characteristics, and personal goals.

-During your consultation, your practitioner will assess your overall wellbeing, discuss realistic expectations, and explain potential outcomes and risks.
+During consultation, your practitioner will assess your general health, breast tissue characteristics, and skin quality, and discuss potential outcomes and risks.

 Mastopexy may be considered for individuals who experience: